MarcNairn/spin_strong_symmetries_phase/README.md

 This reduction allows the simulation of system sizes that are otherwise computationally intractable for exact density-matrix evolution, enabling the study of collective phenomena in large spin ensembles.

-The implementation can be found within the `simul`folder, under `finite_size_spins.ipynb`.
+The implementation can be found within the `simul` folder, under `finite_size_spins.ipynb`.

 ## Strong symmetries and where to find them

 In the context of open quantum systems described by a Lindblad master equation, a **strong symmetry** is defined as an operator $X$ that simultaneously commutes with both the Hamiltonian $H$ and *every* jump operator $L_k$: $[X, H] = 0$ and $[X, L_k] = 0$ for all $k$.
-This stringent condition ensures that the corresponding observable is conserved under the full dynamics,both coherent and dissipative, leading to a block-diagonal structure of the Liouvillian superoperator in the eigenbasis of $X$.
+This stringent condition ensures that the corresponding observable is conserved under the full dynamics, both coherent and dissipative, leading to a block-diagonal structure of the Liouvillian superoperator in the eigenbasis of $X$.
 Each block corresponds to a distinct symmetry sector, and coherences between these sectors are perfectly protected from decoherence.

 Since this is a key feature of our work, it is also important to be able to find such a $X$.
 For this, we implement a symbolic algorithm in Python that solves for operators $X$.
 The script can be found in the `simul/strongsym` folder and works as follows: